 Applying to Berkeley as an Intended CS Major

 Welcome to the University of California at Berkeley's Computer Science Division!

 You have been admitted to UC Berkeley as an intended major in Computer Science.
-You will be able to declare Computer Science as your major when you complete your remaining technical prerequisites with a Berkeley grade point average of at least 2.0 and complete the application and Declaration of Major forms required by the department.
+You will be able to declare Computer Science as your major when you complete your remaining technical prerequisites with a Berkeley grade point average of at least 3.0 in the 7 prerequisite courses, and complete the application and Declaration of Major forms required by the department.

-Transfer students who are most competitive for the major have achieved an overall gpa from their community college of at least 3.5.
-To be minimally prepared for this major, you should have completed equivalents at least 3 of the following lower division technical prerequisites, including Math 1A, 1B at your community college.
-Those of you who are best prepared, and only need one semester at Berkeley to complete their tech courses, should have completed at least 4 out of these 6 prerequisites.
+Transfer students who are most competitive for the major have achieved an overall GPA from their community college of at least 3.5.
+To be minimally prepared for this major, you should have completed equivalents at least 3 of the following lower division technical prerequisites, especially Math 1A, 1B, and Math 54 at your community college.

 You should assume that your first semester will be spent completing technical requirements that you were unable to take at your community college.
 In some cases, it will take 2 semesters to do this.
 Since admissions decisions for this major will be based on the technical prerequisites taken at Berkeley it is important that you maximize your potential for doing well.
 We recommend that you take only 2 technical courses a semester.
 However, since you need to complete lower division requirements as soon as possible, it may be necessary to take 3 technical courses your first semester of enrollment.